justynroberts/rundeck-dynamic-options/README.md

 Run application with `python3 rundeck-dynamic-options.py directory port` where `directory` is the location of your lists

-eg. `python3 rundeck-dynamic-options.py ~/work/options 3000`
+eg. `python3 rundeck-dynamic-options.py ~/work/options/ 3000`

+command line arguments are mandatory.

 **Run application as a service**
 Follow specific rules for your platform on running python as a service, but for example to run python file as a linux service on RHEL/CENTOS -